 In cold conditions, a ski helmet and ski goggles will be effective in protecting your head and eyes.
 A Buff or neck warmer will also come in handy.
 If you are going in the middle of a warm winter day, a bike helmet and sunglasses may suffice.
 When riding on a sunny day, don’t forget to apply sunscreen to your face, under your chin, and on your neck.
 The light reflecting off the snow is intense.

-You will be riding your fat bike at high elevation when in Northern Michigan, making it crucial to stay well hydrated.
+You will be riding your fat bike at high elevations when in Northern Michigan, making it crucial to stay well hydrated.
 However, your water bottle can freeze if you put it in a water bottle cage.
 Use an insulated bottle if you have one or keep your bottle in your backpack.

-Also, pack some snacks or energy bars to ensure you don’t “bonk” or totally exhaust yourself part way through your ride.
+Also, pack some snacks or energy bars to ensure you don’t “bonk” or totally exhaust yourself partway through your ride.

 If you layered correctly, there’s a good chance you will be taking clothes off and putting them back on during your ride.
-Bring a backpack to store them while you ride, and it can’t hurt to carry a dry base-layer to change into.
-Plus, this is a good place to keep your water bottle, snacks and anything else you might want to bring with you.
+Bring a backpack to store them while you ride, and it can’t hurt to carry a dry base layer to change into.
+Plus, this is a good place to keep your water bottle, snacks, and anything else you might want to bring with you.

 Once you have your bike and are properly dressed and prepared for an adventure, there are several places you can ride.
 Keep in mind that all these trails depend on the snow conditions and that some of them might melt out in the spring.
 That doesn’t mean you can’t still ride them, but you should expect variable conditions before December and after February.